 The Panel membership will be updated in due course.

 Applicants should not approach Panel members to discuss their application.
 All queries should be directed to the Panel secretariat on email@example.com

-All GCRF Networking Grants awardees will be required to report via Researchfish annually by the end of March each year throughout their grant and for three years after the completion of their award.
+All GCRF Networking Grants awardees will be required to report via Researchfish in the March after their grant has finished and for three years after the completion of their award.
 Click here for full reporting instructions.

 You will also need to submit a Final Expenditure Report within 3 months of the end of your grant in addition to submitting Researchfish data.
-You can download the final expenditure form from the right hand side of this page.
+You can complete the final expenditure form from your flexigrant account.

 We are delighted to announce the following awardees from Round 1:

 Professor Akm Saiful Islam (Bangladesh University of Engineering and Technology) and Professor Myles Allen (University of Oxford).
 South Asian Extreme Climate Research Networking to Inform Adaptation and Mitigation Policies